finbourne/lusid-sdk-python-preview/sdk/docs/CutLabelDefinitionsApi.md

     api_instance = lusid.CutLabelDefinitionsApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional.
 The As At time at which listed Cut Labels are valid (optional) sort_by = ['sort_by_example'] # list[str] | Optional.
 Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) start = 56 # int | Optional.
-When paginating, skip this number of results (optional) limit = 56 # int | Optional.
+Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) limit = 56 # int | Optional.
 When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set.
 For example, to filter on code, use \"code eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) page = 'page_example' # str | The pagination token to use to continue listing cut labels from a previous call This value is returned from the previous call.
-If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional)
+If a pagination token is provided the sortBy, filter, and asAt fields  must not have changed since the original request. (optional)

     try:
         # ListCutLabelDefinitions: List Existing Cut Labels
-        api_response = api_instance.list_cut_label_definitions(as_at=as_at, sort_by=sort_by, start=start, limit=limit, filter=filter, page=page)
+        api_response = api_instance.list_cut_label_definitions(as_at=as_at, sort_by=sort_by, limit=limit, filter=filter, page=page)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling CutLabelDefinitionsApi->list_cut_label_definitions: %s\n" % e)